d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

 To illustrate this, suppose that a convolutional layer performs *cross-correlation* and learns the kernel in :numref:`fig_correlation`, which is here denoted as the matrix $\mathbf{K}$.
-Assuming that other conditions remain unchanged, when this layer performs strict *convolution*, the learned kernel $\mathbf{K}'$ will be the same as $\mathbf{K}$ after $\mathbf{K}'$ is flipped both horizontally and vertically.
+Assuming that other conditions remain unchanged, when this layer instead performs strict *convolution*, the learned kernel $\mathbf{K}'$ will be the same as $\mathbf{K}$ after $\mathbf{K}'$ is flipped both horizontally and vertically.